 Each race starts at 7pm.
 The entry fee is £1, which goes towards the upkeep and any prizes we may award.

-Ideally we would prefer it if you can download and complete the entry form
+Ideally we would prefer it if you can download the entry form

 Fixtures for 2019-20

 There will be a major change taking place for 2019-2020 series due to the deteriorating state of the course not being suitable for night time racing.
-We have therefore decided to run races either on a Wednesday evening or a Sunday, as follows:
+We have therefore decided to run races either on a Wednesday evening or a Sunday.
+The confirmed dates are as follows:

 - Wednesday 18th September (start 19:00)